 The questions are intended as a general guideline, but you should also consider how the classroom meets the particular needs of the pupils using it.

-It includes extra considerations for pupils with:
+Our checklist includes extra considerations for pupils with:

 - Autism spectrum disorder (ASD)

-- Profound and multiple learning difficulties (PMLD)
+- Profound and multiple learning disability (PMLD)

 - Physical needs

 Use it alongside a general classroom environment checklist, such as the one from Wigan Council, which you can download from the 'quality first teaching' section of this page.

 Get guidance on supporting pupils with disabilities, autism and dyslexia

 The National Disability Authority (Ireland) publishes guidance on: